 Rugby Union was played in Hornsby as early as 1906 as can be seen in this photograph of a Hornsby “Football” team taken that year with an obviously Rugby shaped ball.

-The team includes then 17 year old James “Jimmy” Bancks, the creator of the Ginger Meggs comic strip who based the strip on his childhood adventures in suburban Hornsby where he lived from lived from 1900 to 1909.
+The team includes then 17 year old James “Jimmy” Bancks, the creator of the Ginger Meggs comic strip who based the strip on his childhood adventures in suburban Hornsby where he lived from 1900 to 1909.
 Also in the team is well known Hornsby identity James Somerville.

 This pre-dates the introduction of Rugby League to Australia in 1908.